JanusWind/FC/readme.txt

-Changes from the previous version: (development)
+Changes from the previous version: (Development)

 1. Major changes in 'janus_core.py'.
 The code is parsed into three different files ('janus_core.py','janus_fc_dat.py' and 'janus_fc_spec.py').